 The system must provide the capability for Participating Entity to download data and reports from the database, through secure internet access.

-The bracelet must be capable of storing at least 30 days of time stamped client data regarding alcohol consumption and tamper information with the ability to download data via standard telephone line, Ethernet, or wirelessly, and also have ability for agency staff to directly download bracelet data to agency computers via a direct USB data transfer on clients where land line and cellular coverage is not available or is not the preferred communication method by agency personnel.
+The bracelet must be capable of storing at least 30 days of time stamped client data regarding alcohol consumption and tamper information with the ability to download data via standard telephone line, Ethernet, or wirelessly, and also have ability for agency staff to directly download bracelet data to agency computers such as a direct USB data transfer, or other methodology, where land line and cellular coverage is not available or is not the preferred communication method by agency personnel.

 Contractor must provide a centralized and controlled data center and support staff that monitors client information received via the internet and provides analysis of and notifications to agency staff of alcohol readings, tamper alerts, communication failures, equipment issues, maintenance needs and/or malfunctions.
 The monitoring center must be available on a 24/7 basis, 7 days per week,365 days per year.